 House Sale Fallen Through

-Selling your house or flat can be a stressful experience, and this can be heightened when the sale is part of a property chain.
+Selling your house or flat can be a stressful experience, and this can be heightened when your house sale falls through as part of a chain.
 These are instances where the completion of a sale relies on a buyer selling a home before exchanging contracts on your property.

-It can also be a worrying experience to try selling your home even when it’s not part of a chain, only to have the prospective buyer withdraw their offer before contracts have been exchanged.
+It can also be a worrying experience to try selling your home even when it’s not part of a chain such as selling a house with sitting tenants, only to have the prospective buyer withdraw their offer before contracts have been exchanged.

 Both outcomes can leave homeowners surprised, upset, and unsure about how to proceed.
 Our guide below helps explain why this can happen, and the next steps that you can take.